Home > Kitchen + Dining > Towels > Ruffle Bunnies Appliquéd Kitchen Towels

 NOTE: Quantities shown are for a set of THREE mix-and-match towels.

-- 2½ yards of pre-hemmed toweling; we used Moda Toweling in Natural, which finishes at 16” wide
+- 2½ yards of pre-hemmed toweling; we originally used Moda Toweling in Natural, which finishes at 16” wide

 NOTE: You will cut each towel at 30”, which for three towels is exactly 2½ yards.
 If you are worried about your cutting accuracy, get 2⅝ yards.

-- ¾ – ⅞ yard EACH of TWO coordinating 44”+ wide quilting weight cottons; we used two prints from the Bonnie and Camille Basics collection for Moda Fabrics: Scallop in Orange and Stripes in Orange
+- ¾ – ⅞ yard EACH of TWO coordinating 44”+ wide quilting weight cottons; we originally used two prints from the Bonnie and Camille Basics collection for Moda Fabrics: Scallop in Orange and Stripes in Orange

 NOTE: If your fabric has a random motif or a motif that can be cut horizontally, you’ll need ¾ of a yard (this was the case for our Stripes fabric).
 If your fabric has a motif that must be cut vertically, you need ⅞ of a yard (this was the case for our Scallop fabric).

-- THREE Jolly Bar pre-cuts or similar in coordinating prints for the bunny appliqués; we used a Jolly Bar bundle from Fat Quarter Shop from the Farmhouse collection by Fig Tree Quilts – the selection of Jolly Bars at FQS is always changing to include the latest and most popular collections
+- THREE Jolly Bar pre-cuts or similar in coordinating prints for the bunny appliqués; we originally used a Jolly Bar bundle from Fat Quarter Shop in the Farmhouse collection by Fig Tree Quilts – the selection of Jolly Bars at FQS is always changing to include the latest and most popular collections

 - 1½ yards of packaged piping; we used two different colors of Wrights Bias Tape Maxi Piping, red and lime green, and so purchased two packages – the number of piping colors is up to you, one package would be enough to complete all three towels